Ding Ning (actress)

-Ding Ning (born Lee Pei-Ling; 4 July 1970) is a Taiwanese actress.
+Ding Ning (born Lee Pei-Ling, 1970) is a Taiwanese actress.
 She won critical acclaim and a Golden Horse Award for her supporting role in the film Cities of Last Things (2018).
 She was also nominated for a Taipei Film Award and an Asian Film Award for the role.

+Her more recent films include Pierce (2024) and the romantic drama Terrorizers (2021).
+She also starred in the Netflix crime drama series Shards of Her (2022).